 Those not willing to plug in their brains will never see reality.
 But our brains don’t like a thousand nuanced layers.
-And why would they?
 Complexity hurts.
 It takes time.
 We must expend resources and brain energy to survey, analyze, and understand the complexity.
-Those thousand shades of grey don’t sort themselves, after all.

 We’re supposed to ferret away sound bites and headlines, reserving them for election day or our time at the supermarket or when surfing Amazon.com.
 But we’re not supposed to read between the lines.
-We’re not supposed to question authority, do our own research, think for ourselves, or form our own answers.
+We’re not supposed to question authority, do our own research, or think for ourselves.

 Do Yourself a Favor

 Do yourself a favor.
-Take two hours of your life and watch The Culture High this weekend.
+Watch The Culture High this weekend.
 In many respects, it has little to do with medical marijuana or the legalization of cannabis.
 At a higher level (sorry), it’s about unplugging from the mindless drone of corporate media and shallow politics.
 It’s about thinking for yourself.

-I’m not going to tell you to support medical marijuana.
-I wrote Understand Medical Marijuana; of course I’m pro medpot.
+I’m not going to tell you to support pot culture.
+I wrote Understand Medical Marijuana; of course I’m pro cannabis.
 But I will encourage you to think for yourself.
-Don’t mindlessly ingest and shit out anything you hear on Huffington Post or Fox News or MSNBC or anywhere.
+Don’t mindlessly ingest content from The Huffington Post or Fox News or MSNBC or anywhere.
 Think.
 For.
 Yourself.

-And if you’re not interested in thinking for yourself, well…it makes me wish I’d gone into marketing or politics and embraced the dark side.
-‘Cause you’d be the first prey I’d target.
+And if you’re not interested in thinking for yourself, it makes me wish I’d gone into marketing or politics and embraced the dark side.
+‘Cause you’d be the first prey I’d target….